 I've been reading about spinning classes in a lot of health magazines.
 What are they?

-- Have fun and enjoy, but don't overdo it — overuse training injuries can occur with this activity, as with any other form of exercise.
+- Have fun and enjoy but listen to your body.
+Overuse training injuries can occur with this exercise, as with any other form of physical activity.

 It's great that you're asking about different kinds of physical activity — knowing more about various options can help you to find an option that may be most enjoyable for you.
 For more information on other ways to be physically active, check out the Go Ask Alice!
 Nutrition and Physical Activity archives.

 Can’t find information on the site about your health concern or issue?